EnoxSoftware/NatDeviceWithOpenCVForUnityExample/README.md

+# This example project has been deprecated.
+**The “NatCam” and “NatShare” assets that the integration example depends on have been deprecated in the Unity Asset Store.
+These features appear to have been merged and evolved into a new asset called VideoKit (https://www.videokit.ai/).**

+---

 # NatDevice With OpenCVForUnity Example
 - An example of a benchmark test integrating NatDevice and OpenCVForUnity.
 (Comparison between WebCamTexture and NatDevice API)
 - An example of replacing WebCamTextureToMatHelper with NatDeviceCamPreviewToMatHelper.